A ventricular assist device (VAD), also known as a

 rest of your body.

-device (LVAD), which pulls blood from the left ventricle and pumps it to the
+device (LVAD).
+This device pulls blood from the left ventricle and pumps it to the

 aorta and the rest of the body.
 Other types of VADs pull blood from the right